 all shook up aka presley (as in elvis)

 Hey there pretty lady, or gent!
 Allow me to introduce myself as Presley.
 I am the smallest resident here and if you look closely, I am almost TWO minis in one!
 Facing left, you will see my brown eyed business side.
 Facing right, you will see my blue eyed party side and my unique ink blot marking.
 Some see a horse, others a dragon, and some see the state of Louisiana!
 What do you see?
 I spent my early life in a field as a breeding stallion for miniature horses.
 I was consigned to auction when my services weren’t needed anymore and I was rescued by Charming Acres in Pennsylvania.
 They took me in, fixed me up and gelded me in hopes of finding me a new home.
 I showed them how adaptable and trustworthy I was, but due to my small size, nobody seemed interested in me.
 That is when they contacted The Big Purple Barn to see if they would want to add me to their programs when they came to pick up Bodi and Maggie.

 At first I heard they were unsure, but when they saw me, they shuffled me right on to the trailer and took me home!
 I immediately made it evident how easy going I was and became an almost instantaneous member of the outreach team!
-Paired up with volunteer Kiri, I am learning how to be a therapy mini so I can work with disabled people and even take trips to places like group and nursing homes.
-She has also taught me to drive and I am a quiet and patient teacher for our smallest of riders.
-It often feels like Ive been here forever, even though it’s only been a few years.
-I have so much to learn and so many to teach.
+I love going to outreach events and I am pretty well on my way to being a therapy mini.
+I travel easily and love meeting new people.
+Things like wheelchairs and walkers don't bother me a bit.

 sterling cascades aka Pudge